ibm-cloud-docs/virtual-servers/vsi_viewing_suspend.md

 ## Before you begin
 {: #before-you-begin-viewing-suspend}

-First, navigate to the device menu and ensure you have the correct account permissions to complete the task.
+First, go to the device menu and ensure you have the correct account permissions to complete the task.

 * Navigate to your console's device menu.
 For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 ## Viewing the suspend billing feature
 {: #viewing-the-suspend-billing-feature}

-To determine if your virtual server instance supports the suspend billing feature, use the following steps:
+To determine whether your virtual server instance supports the suspend billing feature, use the following steps:

 1. From the **Devices** menu, select **Device List**.
 2. From the **Device List**, click the name of your virtual server instance.